pp4rs/DEPRECATED-installation-guide/docs/snakemake.md

 It will allow us to control the execution of a set scripts by by running them from the command line.
 We will use make to automate the execution of our research projects with a "single click" so that our entire work flow is reproducible.

-!!! success "Why a Tool to Manage Project's Execution?"
+!!! tip "Why a Tool to Manage Project's Execution?"
     We strongly believe in using build tools to manage the execution of a research project - and we hope that by the end of the course you do too.

     Some reasons we push this topic are: